THE LUCKEYS

 the right

-is fairly unusual gravestone for Samuel Hillis. ▲
+is a fairly unusual gravestone for Samuel Hillis. ▲

 The new stone incorporates the original stone.